-The Blaze used to be Fitbit's best bet against Apple's smartwatch, though it couldn't truly measure up against the Apple Watch in all categories.
+The Blaze used to be Fitbit's best bet against Apple's smartwatch, though it couldn't truly measure up in all categories.
 But now?
-Now Fitbit has NFC payments, built-in GPS, music and apps.
+Fitbit has NFC payments, built-in GPS, music and apps.
 It's also waterproof and, well, is much more of a fully-featured smartwatch.

 There's no way to get around it – the Fitbit Ionic is ugly.
 It's not absurdly ugly, it won't burn your eyes off, but smartwatches have come a long way in design since the Blaze first debuted.
 The Ionic keeps the Blaze's angular look, and while we found it grew on us during testing, it's sure to put a lot of people off.

-On the other hand, the Ionic is impressive in how it crams a whole bunch of technology into a slim, lightweight smartwatch.
-You've got GPS, NFC, enough battery for four days of life and multiple sensors in a 50m waterproof casing.
+On the other hand, the Ionic is impressive in how it crams a whole bunch of technology into a slim, lightweight case.
+You've got GPS, NFC, enough battery for four or five days of life and multiple sensors in a 50m waterproof square.
 Like the Blaze, there are three buttons on display here.
 You can use the display to touch your way around Fitbit OS, but if your hands are wet or if you're in the water you may have an easier way around with some tactility.

-Oh yeah, speaking of that display – it's pretty good, with excellent clarity in both low light and glaring sunshine.
-You'll get the Ionic in three flavours: a silver watch case with a blue/gray band, a graphite gray case with a charcoal band and a "blue orange" case with a slate blue band.
+And speaking of that display – it's pretty good, with excellent clarity in both low light and glaring sunshine.
+You'll get the Ionic in three flavours: a silver watch case with a blue/grey band, a graphite grey case with a charcoal band and a "blue orange" case with a slate blue band.
 But in case you're not down with stock bands, you'll also be able to purchase some nice accessories.
-There are two-toned breathable sport bands for purchase in three colourways as well as handcrafted Horween leather bands in midnight blue and cognac.
+There are two-toned breathable sport bands for purchase in three colour variations, as well as handcrafted Horween leather bands in midnight blue and cognac.

 Variety is the spice of life with the Apple Watch, and nothing has changed with Series 3.
-You have two different case options (38mm and 42mm), three different materials (aluminum, stainless steel and ceramic) and a whole lot of different colours.
+You have two different case sizes (38mm and 42mm), three different materials (aluminum, stainless steel and ceramic) and a whole lot of different colours.
 With the Series 3, you can get the LTE in the whole range, but non-LTE only comes in aluminium.
 There are also endless band options, from the low-end nylon and sport bands to high-end Milanese Loops and leather bands.

 Both are using proprietary bands, so you'll be stuck with limited options.
 Both watches also have special editions married to huge fitness brands.
-Apple has the Nike+ edition while Fitbit has teamed up with Adidas for a special Ionic coming in 2018.
+Apple has the Nike+ edition, while Fitbit has teamed up with Adidas for a special Ionic.

 Another place they both tie is the display, as Fitbit matches the Apple Watch's 1,000-nit OLED display.
-It's worth noting that Apple's OLED display is Gorilla Glass 3 and can be upgraded to stronger materials depending on which model you choose.
-The standard Apple Watch has a strengthened ION-X display, while the more expensive versions have Sapphire crystal glass for even more protection.
+It's worth noting that Apple's OLED display is sapphire crystal on the stainless steel and ceramic models, but slightly worse Ion-X on the aluminium.
 Underneath that display is also a 50m waterproof smartwatch that has both GPS and NFC enabled.
 As for the Ionic, you'll be getting Gorilla Glass 3, which itself is pretty sturdy.

-The major differentiator between these two, however, is the variety of fashion.
-If you're looking for something to complement every outfit in your wardrobe, and you have no problem with collecting an army of bands, the Apple Watch is your choice here.
+The major differentiator between these two is in the build.
+If you're looking for something to complement every outfit in your wardrobe, and you have no problem with collecting an army of bands, the Apple Watch wins.

 Fitness might be top of the agenda for both these devices, but notifications are a big part of what makes a watch smart.
 The Apple Watch has a wide aperture here, receiving all kinds of notifications from all sorts of third-party apps.
 Even better, a good deal of them are actionable – you can reply, like, etc directly from your wrist.